25 Family-Friendly Camping Games

 Top tip: Make the game harder by having more chasers.

 Teamwork and bonding have never been so fun.
-Split your group of campers into teams to play the best camping game of charades there ever was.
+Split your group of campers into teams to play the best camping game of charades ever.
 Everyone can join in on this one, from young kids to grandparents.
 To play:

-- The aim of the game is to act out a word or phrase without speaking.
+- The aim of the game is to act out a word or phrase without speaking or making a noise.

 - For example, "swimming" could be acted out by doing front crawl actions in the air.

-- Before playing everyone should write down some suggestions of words or phrases on pieces of paper.
+- Before playing, everyone should write down some words or phrases on pieces of paper.
 These should then be collected in a bowl.
-Select one idea at random when it’s your turn.
+Select one idea at random when it's your turn.

 - Next, indicate how many words are in the title by holding up that number of fingers.